 SNAP, the Society of Nashville’s Artistic Photographers, is an informal group of photographers dedicated to promoting fine art photography in Nashville.
 We do not have membership dues which means that we also do not have “smart” technology.
-In other words, to get our news and to be included in SNAP meetings, announcements, exhibits, and the like, you need to take a minute and sign up for the yahoo group emails, register through the google doc, and if you are a social media user, join our SNAP group and follow us on Instagram.
+In other words, to get our news and to be included in SNAP meetings, announcements, exhibits, and the like, you need to take a minute and sign up for the Google group emails, register through a separate google doc, and if you are a social media user, join our SNAP Facebook group and follow us on Instagram.

 To make the most of SNAP, you also need to put the 4th Tuesday on your calendar and come to as many meetings as you can.
-See “At A Glance” for current calendar.
+See “Meetings” for current calendar.

 How to participate